 Thus before going into the differences between HTML and HTML5, we will first understand what markup language is, then we will talk about what HTML and HTML5 are.
 Next, we will discuss HTML vs. HTML5, how they differ, their features, which one to choose, and their advantages and disadvantages.
 By the end of this article, you will be able to answer these questions easily and have a clear understanding of the topic as a whole.

 What is HTML?

 HTML is an acronym of Hypertext Markup Language; Let’s Break up the full form and understand it word by word.
 Hypertext in HTML is used to represent the web pages linked together and markup language represents text documents.
 It’s a markup language created by Tim Berners-Lee in 1993, this was the first version of the HTML.
-HTML is called the language of the Web as HTML is used to create web pages and websites ( collection of web pages ).
+HTML is called the language of the Web as HTML is used to create web pages and websites (collections of web pages ).
 We use HTML tags to define the look and feel of a website.
-With understanding of tags of HTML and knowledge of how to put them together we can create beautiful website layouts easily.
+With an understanding of tags of HTML and knowledge of how to put them together, we can create beautiful website layouts easily.

 Features of HTML

-HTML is one of the easiest language that you can learn and use to create web pages and static websites because of its easy to understand syntax and less requirements all you need is an editor ( Notepad, Sublime, VS code, etc ) and a browser ( google chrome, microsoft edge, uc browser, opera, etc. )
+- Easy to learn and use: HTML is one of the easiest languages that you can learn and use to create web pages and static websites because of its easy-to-understand syntax and fewer requirements all you need is an editor ( Notepad, Sublime, VS code, etc ) and a browser ( google chrome, Microsoft edge, UC browser, opera, etc. )

 What is HTML5?